libgdx/libgdx.github.io/_posts/2019/2019-07-01-older posts.md

   caption: "Photo credit: [**Serge Izquierdo**](https://unsplash.com/photos/F1o-LmqqH08)"
 excerpt: "What happened to the old blog?"

+tags:
+  - changelog

 categories: news
 ---

-If you're looking for the old blog posts, don't worry, they are still on the [badlogicgames site](https://www.badlogicgames.com/wordpress/).
+If you're looking for the old blog posts, don't worry, they are still on the [BadLogicGames site](https://www.badlogicgames.com/wordpress/).